 Would you make a good industrial organizational psychologist?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

 Industrial organizational psychology involves several different key roles.
 These include:

-*Identifying how attitudes and behaviors can be improved in the workplace.
+Identifying how attitudes and behaviours can be improved in the workplace.

 Ensuring that workplace moral remains high during periods of change.

 Observing the efficacy of training programs and assisting in developing them

 Using science-based research to help human resources teams develop initiatives and hiring programs that will be successful.

 Industrial organizational psychologists who choose to work in business positions can expect to operate closely with HR teams.
 This can either be in direct relation to the well-being of individuals in the work place, or it can be related to how people fit into particular roles.
 Those who focus on the latter tend to match employees to certain tasks depending on their personal characteristics.
 In contrast, those who focus on the well-being of individuals in the work place will have a more varied role.

 Overseeing the well-being of individuals in the workplace as a industrial organizational psychologist can involve several duties.
 A typical industrial psychologist will focus on how societal norms influence the well being of employees, as well as how managerial approaches affect morale.
 If an industrial organizational psychologist then finds that workers are being negatively affected by the operational side of their workplace, they can make recommendations for change that reflects science-based evidence.